An orchestrator agent that manages other agents solves the parallel coordination problem without human bottleneck

 Connected Insights

-← AI is the computer — orchestration across 19 models is the product, not any single model ← Parallel agents create a management problem, not a coding problem ← Treat AI like a distributed team, not a single assistant ← One session per contract beats long-running agent sessions ← Cap headcount, not compute — token spend per engineer replaces headcount as the scaling unit ← Same-model meta-task pairings outperform cross-model — agents understand their own architecture better than humans or other models do
+← Humans should supervise agent loops from a leveraged point, not sit inside every one ← Delegation is not orchestration — durable, externally-steerable child runs are the architectural leap ← Parallel agents create a management problem, not a coding problem ← Treat AI like a distributed team, not a single assistant ← AI is the computer — orchestration across 19 models is the product, not any single model ← One session per contract beats long-running agent sessions ← Cap headcount, not compute — token spend per engineer replaces headcount as the scaling unit ← Same-model meta-task pairings outperform cross-model — agents understand their own architecture better than humans or other models do